-Often in tandem with his work as an actor, Miles has been blessed with a fulfilling career as a director.
+In tandem with his work as an actor, Miles enjoys a fulfilling career as a director.
 His directorial ventures range from regional companies to New York, from contemporary to classical theatre, from full scale musical to nightclub cabaret, from film to television and digital media.

 He's served as Artistic Director for Musical Theatre Renegades in Chicago and The Hot Spot Theatre Company in Hot Springs, Arkansas.
 He was lauded for his work as author and director in his marriage of Classical Theatre and Cabaret in the smash hit revue of Shakespeare in song Words Words Words & Music and has been nominated for multiple projects as Outstanding Director by the Manhattan Association of Cabarets and Clubs.
 Most recently, Miles received Po'okela Awards from the Hawai'i State Theatre Council, for his direction of 1776 at Paliku Theatre and Shear Madness at Manoa Valley Theatre.
 He was recently named Best Director for his direction of a short film of his staged reading of Carol Polcovar’s fascinating play Zarah! for PlayBuilders PlayFest 2021.